Purpose of ODP

 The following is the list of events that the Louisiana Olympic Development Program participated in previous season, and the estimated costs associated with each individual event for 2015.
 The costs of the Olympic Development Program can vary slightly year over year but this provides a good baseline of what costs to expect.

-Pool Training Fees, Events & ODP Gear – $400-$500 (Includes Training) Events and Gear/ Uniforms are separate.
-Est costs for Events is $150.00 per.
-Uniform can range based on needs.
+Pool Training Fees, Events & ODP Gear – $400-$500 base don age group (Includes Training).
+Events and Gear/ Uniforms are separate.

 IS FINANCIAL ASSISTANCE AVAILABLE TO ASSIST WITH THE COST OF ODP?